sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 slug: /getting-started/key-authentication
 ---

-API gateway's primary role is to connect API consumers and providers, for security reasons, it should authenticate, identity, and constrain on the consumers, such as access restriction, blocking, etc.
+An API gateway's primary role is to connect API consumers and providers.
+For security reasons, it should authenticate and authorize consumers before access to internal resources.

 ![Key Authentication](https://static.apiseven.com/uploads/2023/02/08/8mRaK3v1_consumer.png)

-APISIX provides flexible plugin extension capabilities and rich plugins for user authentication and authorization, for example:
+APISIX has a flexible plugin extension system and a number of existing plugins for user authentication and authorization.
+For example:

 - [Key Authentication](https://apisix.apache.org/docs/apisix/plugins/key-auth/)
 - [Basic Authentication](https://apisix.apache.org/docs/apisix/plugins/basic-auth/)